 Kavanaugh's Confirmation Hearings: What's Wrong With This Picture?

-Having watched Capitol Hill for 35 years, I have now seen Senate confirmation hearings for an even dozen nominees to the Supreme Court.
+Having watched Capitol Hill for more than 30 years, I have now seen Senate confirmation hearings for an even dozen nominees to the Supreme Court.
 Some have had moments of high drama.
 All have had an air of meaning and consequence.

 Until this week.